futuredapp/arkitekt/README.md

 ## Activity and Fragment tests

-[mvvm-test](#Download) dependency contains utilities to help you with espresso testing.
+[core-test](#Download) dependency contains utilities to help you with espresso testing.

 If you want to test Activities or Fragments then you have few possibilities.
 You can test them with the mocked implementation of a view model and view state, or you can test them with the real implementation of a view model and view state and with mocked use cases.